radoslavian/Flask-Web-Bibliography-App/Readme.txt

 Project description

 This is a simple bibliography application for viewing and creating collections of records for documents.
+It was made as a portfolio project and for learning purposes only.

 It has the following functionality: